Christian left: Terminology

+The medieval Waldensians sect had a leftist character.
 Some among the Christian left, as well as some non-religious socialists, find support for anarchism, communism, and socialism in the Gospels, for example Mikhail Gorbachev citing Jesus as "the first socialist".
 The Christian left is a broad category that includes Christian socialism, as well as Christians who would not identify themselves as socialists.

 History

 Early years

 For much of the early history of anti-establishment leftist movements, such as socialism and communism, which was highly anti-clerical in the 19th century, some established churches were led by clergy who saw revolution as a threat to their status and power.
 The church was sometimes seen as part of the establishment.
 Revolutions in the United States, France and Russia were in part directed against the established churches, or rather their leading clergy, and instituted a separation of church and state.

 In the 19th century, some writers and activists developed the school of thought of Christian socialism, which infused socialist principles into Christian theology and praxis.
 Early socialist thinkers such as Robert Owen, Henri de Saint-Simon based their theories of socialism upon Christian principles.
 Karl Marx and Friedrich Engels reacted against these theories by formulating a secular theory of socialism in The Communist Manifesto.